notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/Update-AzSpringService.md

 ```

 ## DESCRIPTION
-Operation to update an exiting Service.
+Operation to Update an exiting Service.

 ## EXAMPLES